anananacr/beambusters/docs/reference/contact.md

 # Contact

-Ana Carolina Rodrigues led the development of Beambusters from 2021 to 2025 at the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Germany.
+Ana Carolina Rodrigues led the development of beambusters from 2021 to 2025 at the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Germany.

 For questions, please contact: